simgrid/simgrid/docs/source/intro_concepts.rst

 tool.

 **Benchmark Recording Mode**.
-During debug sessions, continuous integration testing and other similar use cases, you are often only interested in the control flow.
+During debug sessions, continuous integration testing, and other similar use cases, you are often only interested in the control flow.
 If your application apply filters to huge images split in small blocks, the filtered image is probably not what you are interested in.
 You are probably looking for a way to run